laataiasu/laataiasu.github.io/content/post/2021-05-22-what-the-human-needs/index.md

 I mean, just look at the selfies from the people.

-> "Data creation is exploding.
-With all the selfies and useless files people refuse to delete on the cloud, 92%of the world\'s data was created in the last two years alone"
+> "[[Data]] creation is exploding.
+With all the selfies and useless files people refuse to delete on the cloud, 92%of the world\'s [[Data]] was created in the last two years alone"
 >
 > – Gavin Belson

-And any company doesn\'t want their sources to be wasted, they really need data and keep data lakes to the storage so that they could decide based on those data.
-Yesterday, data is only about transactional and viewed as a trash.
+And any company doesn\'t want their sources to be wasted, they really need [[Data]] and keep [[Data]] lakes to the storage so that they could decide based on those [[Data]].
+Yesterday, [[Data]] is only about transactional and viewed as a trash.
 Now, every click, your time to spent at some applications, going from one to another is being tracked by the company.
-They keep your collection of data which lately been view as trash.
-The needy of data.
+They keep your collection of [[Data]] which lately been view as trash.
+The needy of [[Data]].

 The need is always change.
 Yesterday it may be unpopular and ugly but today it is something to be needed.
 Just look at the most popular songs today, which has a weird lyric with weird videography.
 But somehow people perceive that as art, and therefore it is really art.